Introduction to the

 Very few people sever the bond of humanity in its entirety and consider all others to be non- humans.
 But some can sever their bond of humanity with particular groups.
 Anti-Semites sever their bonds with a select group of humans and thereby minimize and shrink their own ability to bond themselves to humanity.
 Not their victims, but they become less human.

 Therefore, anti-Semitism does not hurt only, and perhaps not mainly, Jews.
 Often Jews can protect themselves from hatred and its dangers.
-We have survived thousands of years under its pressure.
+They have survived thousand of years under its pressure.
 Anti-Semitism corrupts those who practice it.
-It corrodes their spirit.
-It shrinks their world, and isolates them.
-While in their mind they reduce the humanity of others, they thereby reduce their own.
+In fact, it corrodes others including Jews, who are beset by hating others.
+It often corrodes their spirit with bitterness, even isolates them even from each other.
+While in the haters’ minds, they reduce the humanity of others, in reality the haters thereby reduce their own humanity.

 * You can read some of Professor Wiesel’s words at these sites: